lindstorm76/dota2heroes/README.md

 # About

 Dota 2 Heroes is a web project that mimics Dota 2 official heroes detail [site](https://www.dota2.com/heroes/) in term of filtering heroes, hovering on each of them and each hero's detail page.
 The hero cards is inspired by the .
 This project was developed primarily on **React.js** (with Vanilla JS), **CSS5** and **HTML**.
-I recently converted all the JS code to [TypeScript](https://www.typescriptlang.org/).
+I recently converted all the JS code to [TypeScript](https://www.typescriptlang.org/) (for statically type-checking).

 # Features
 🐱‍🐉 You can hover on each hero to see their name.